chrisisth/PokemonGo-Automate-Flows/Pokemon berry feeder/readme.md

 2. **Operation**: The flow will automatically feed 10 berries to the selected Pokemon.

 3. **End**: Once the process is complete, another notification will appear to signal the end of the operation.
+To stop the flow, you need to manually stop it in the Automate app.

 ### Features